- The radius is the main weight-supporting bone; the ulna bone supports very little weight.

 History: cat was hit by a car and susteined fractures of the radius and ulna

-A veterinarian repaired this fracture using a single pin in the ulna and ignored repairing the radius.
+A veterinarian repaired this fracture using a single pin in the ulna and did not stabilize the radius.
 Because the radius is the weight-bearing bone, it is imperative that this bone stabilized with a plate, not just another pin.
-Cats also have excessive amount of movement of the radius and ulna (called pronation and supination), therefore it is a good idea to repair both bones.
 Pinning this bone does not overcome rotation at the fracture site, therefore the chance of healing is poor.
 This cat developed a nonunion of the fracture.
 Best treatment again would be stabilization with a plate and screws.